Claim Jumper

-Claim Jumper Restaurant and Saloon is an American restaurant chain with more than 30 locations.
+Claim Jumper Restaurant and Saloon is an American restaurant chain with 10 locations as of October 2025.
 The company is based in Houston, Texas.

 History

 Restaurateur Craig Nickoloff opened the first Claim Jumper in Los Alamitos, California, on September 27, 1977.
 The original restaurant had a large menu and an atmosphere inspired by California's Gold Rush of 1849.

 Acquisition by Landry’s, Inc.

 In September 2010, the chain filed for bankruptcy and was slated to be auctioned off.
 In October 2010, Landry's, Inc. acquired Claim Jumper, with a bid of $76.6 million.
 Landry's President/CEO Tilman J. Fertitta relocated the company's headquarters from Irvine, California, to Landry's corporate headquarters in the Uptown area of Houston.